Ultrametric Cluster Hierarchies: I Want 'em All!: Choosing a Partition

+Beyond the elbow method, there are several other standard approaches for selecting partitions and augmenting the hierarchy which can be applied to our hierarchies in $O(n)$ time.
+These are standard in the literature and we discuss them in more depth in Appendix \ref{app:best_clustering}.

+\paragraph{Thresholding the Tree.} One can threshold the cluster hierarchy at a user-defined value $\varepsilon$, as is done in single-linkage clustering or DBSCAN \cite{beer2023connecting}.
+This involves labeling internal nodes of the tree by their costs and returning all clusters with costs below $\varepsilon$, thus extracting partitions based on a similarity threshold rather than a specific $k$ value.
+This naturally extends to the $(k, z)$ setting: simply return the non-overlapping nodes in the $(k, z)$-clustering hierarchy below some cost threshold.

-Rather than picking clusters based on their costs, one can also assign a \emph{new} value function to clusters and choose the partition that maximizes the sum of these values.
-Importantly, such a partition may not be attainable by choosing a value of $k$ or thresholding the clusters' costs in the hierarchy.
-For example, HDBSCAN uses the \emph{stability} objective to choose the clusters from a hierarchy that persist for the largest range of threshold values.
-Given any cluster hierarchy obtained via Theorem \ref{thm:optimal_clusters} and any reasonable value function, one can find the partition that maximizes this value function in $O(n)$ time.
-We detail this in Appendix \ref{app:cluster_merging_rules}.
+\paragraph{Cluster Value Functions.} Rather than selecting based on costs, one can also assign a new value function to clusters and then choose the set of non-overlapping clusters that maximizes the sum of these values.
+For example, HDBSCAN uses the \emph{stability} objective to measure how well clusters persist across the largest range of threshold values.
+Similarly, techniques in hierarchical segmentation define an energy function over the clusters \citep{climbing_energies_1, climbing_energies_2}.
+We show in Appendix \ref{app:cluster_merging_rules} that, given any reasonable such function, one can find its maximizing partition in $O(n)$ time via depth-first search.